Solid Waste Manager, Joel

 Joel expanded in recycling business

 Joel Mpulubusi expanded his solid waste management business into recycling.
+New he not only collects waste, he also does paper and plastic recycling.
+Joel discovered the value of waste.
 Jacana Business Empowerment guided him for one year.
 Joel provides now work and income to 21 extra people and is a great example for others.

 The below video shows how Joel did before collaboration with Jacana (Jan 2016).